2024-25 Catalogs

 Major Program Requirements

 Course work must be completed with a grade in the C range or higher in each of the required courses and students must maintain a 2.0 GPA in the major.
-Students must meet all major requirements listed below, as well as all College of Arts and Science and University graduation requirements, including University general education.
+In addition to University, general education, and College of Arts and Science requirements, students must also meet the following major program requirements.
+All major requirements in the College of Arts and Science must be completed with grades of C- or higher unless otherwise indicated.

 Students who work toward a double major (two BA degrees within the College of Arts and Science) may be able to complete the majors with a minimum of 120 credits.